 2. India’s upcoming Chandrayaan-2 mission to the Moon

-Chandrayaan-2 is scheduled to be launched on 15 July 2019.
-After achieving a 100 km (62 mile) circular polar orbit around the Moon, a lander module will separate from the orbiting spacecraft and descend to the lunar surface for a soft landing, which currently is expected to occur in the first week of September 2019.
+Chandrayaan-2 was launched on 22 July 2019.
+After achieving a 100 km (62 mile) circular polar orbit around the Moon, a lander module will separate from the orbiting spacecraft and descend to the lunar surface for a soft landing, which currently is expected to occur in September 2019, after a seven-week journey to the Moon.
 The target landing area is in the Moon’s southern polar region, where no lunar lander has operated before.
 A small rover vehicle will be deployed from the lander to conduct a 14-day mission on the lunar surface.
 The orbiting spacecraft is designed to conduct a one-year mapping mission.

 The launch vehicle